-Primrose Hill Interior Designer NW1
+Primrose Hill Interior Designers NW1

 Specialising in all manner of property design, the talented team at Callender Howorth offers an unparalleled service in renovations and redesigns.
 We do not compromise on quality and finish; we offer an exceptional selection of furniture, fabrics, lighting and accessories.
 We work in close collaboration with our clients to create a timeless yet contemporary look in residential and commercial properties.
-We are at the forefront of Primrose Hill interior design and would be happy to discuss your needs in more detail.
+We are at the forefront of Primrose Hill interior designers and would be happy to discuss your needs in more detail.

 Architecture and famous listed buildings in Primrose Hill

 Located on the northern side of Regent’s park and surrounded by the affluent areas of St John’s Wood to the west and Swiss cottage to the north-west, Primrose Hill has always been a popular area of London.
 Its village vibe and tranquil atmosphere have attracted an array of artists and intellectuals who have influenced Primrose Hill interior design.
 The architecture mainly consists of Victorian terraced houses, which have been converted into flats.
 Chalcot Square (once home to poets Ted Hughes and Sylvia Plath) and Chalcot Crescent are popular addresses and can be distinguished by their pastel-hued houses.